wollmannbruno/blog/content/posts/2019/my-ccde-journey-part-1/index.md

 title: My CCDE Journey - Part 1
 description: On February 13, 2019, I passed the Cisco Certified Design Expert exam to become CCDE \#20190002.
 This blog post series discusses the CCDE program and...
-lead: It's about the business
+summary: It's about the business
-summary: On February 13, 2019, I passed the Cisco Certified Design Expert exam to become CCDE \#20190002.
+# summary: On February 13, 2019, I passed the Cisco Certified Design Expert exam to
+#   become CCDE \#20190002.
 This blog post series discusses the CCDE program and...
 date: 2019-05-16T16:59:41-06:00
-thumbnail: images/my-ccde-journey-part-1.jpg
-images:
-  - images/my-ccde-journey-part-1.jpg
 categories:
   - Certification
   - Design